sileht/blog/9-openstack-autoscaling-with-heat-ceilometer-gnocchi.rst

 The alarm definition looks almost like the legacy Ceilometer one.
 The *query* is identical to the POST data of a `search API request in Gnocchi <http://docs.openstack.org/developer/gnocchi/rest.html#aggregation-across-metrics>`__

-Also the Gnocchi resource attributes are strictly defined, "server_group" is one of the extended attributes of an instance.
+Also, the Gnocchi resource attributes are strictly defined, "server_group" is one of the extended attributes of an instance.
 And of course the 'last CPU' is just for demo.

 Now, take a look to the created Nova instances: